ats-okazaki/ats-okazaki.github.io/README.md

 # ABOUT
-Atsushi Okazaki is an Associate Professor at Institute of Advanced Academic Research (IAAR) / Center for Environmental Remote Sensing (CEReS), Chiba University, Japan.
+Atsushi Okazaki is an Associate Professor at the Institute of Advanced Academic Research (IAAR) / Center for Environmental Remote Sensing (CEReS), Chiba University, Japan.
-His research interests are in stable water isotopes modeling and data assimilation for hydrology, weather prediction, and paleoclimate.
+His research interests are in stable water isotope modeling and data assimilation for hydrology, weather prediction, and paleoclimate.
-Full CV is available [HERE](https://ats-okazaki.github.io/cv)
+The full CV is available [HERE](https://ats-okazaki.github.io/cv)

 # NEWS / Upcoming Talks
 - AOGS
-  - Kurosawa, K., Okazaki, A.,
+  - Kurosawa, K., Okazaki, A., Ensemble-Based Model Predictive Control for Meteorological Applications: A case of September 2015 Kanto-Tohoku Heavy Rainfall, AOGS2025 22nd Annual Meeting, 27 Jul-1 Aug 2025, Singapore.
   - Takahashi, M., Okazaki, A.,
 - PAGES2K
   - Cheng, J., Cauquoin, A., Okazaki, A., Yoshimura, K., Reconstruction of Climate Variability over the Common Era with Paleoclimate Data Assimilation, PAGES 2025 7th Open Science Meeting, Shanghai, China, 19-24 May 2025.